coffeepyros/webdev/README.md

 Live Server creates a so called "development server" on your local machine, which behaves like a webserver and automatically reloads, when you change a file.

+### (on Linux) use live-server

+Open a terminal, navigate to your files and start "live-server".
+The terminal will stay open and update changes.
+If you close the browser window, you can re-open it with the adress: > http://127.0.0.1:8080/

 ## VS Code Shortcuts

 The ide was built so that it can be operated completely without a mouse!